Family experience with courtesy and respect | Health Quality Alberta Focus

 • Cultural differences can sometimes influence expectations and experiences with courtesy and respect.
 How could cultural competency be strengthened within a site, organization, or across the healthcare system?

-• Which Supportive Living Accommodation Standard(s) does this question help inform, if any?
+• Which accommodation standard(s) does this question help inform, if any?

 • Which Continuing Care Health Service Standard(s) does this question help inform, if any?

 • A site may only be directly accountable for one type of staff.
-For example, in designated supportive living, case management and sometimes nursing care are delivered by Alberta Health Services, while other services like care aides and housekeeping are managed by a housing provider or site operator.
+For example, in continuing care homes – type B (formerly designated supportive living), case management and sometimes nursing care are delivered by Alberta Health Services, while other services like care aides and housekeeping are managed by a housing provider or site operator.
 How can providers collaborate to make sure approaches to courtesy and respect and improvements are embraced by all staff?